top of page

 When something feels too painful or overwhelming, the body naturally shuts down.
 This response makes sense.

 But over time, these patterns of shutdown limit our ability to feel, respond, and stay connected to what’s actually happening.
 We begin reacting from old patterns instead of meeting life as it unfolds in real time.
-It becomes hard to recognize that we’re living inside a kind of distorted mirror reflection of our own experience.
+It becomes hard to recognize that we’re trapped inside a kind of distorted mirror reflection of our own experience.

 What You'll Learn

-In this course, you’ll learn how to:
+In this course, you’ll learn:

 • Build the foundational safety and inner stability needed for this work

-And you will be learning and practicing in the context of peer partnerships.
-This means that you will be able to continue using these skills in partnership with each other and with other Focusers beyond the course.
+This means that you will be able to continue to develop long after this course has concluded as you use these skills in partnership with each other and with the broader Focusing community as well.

 Why Nine Months?